redbrick/static-site/source/_posts/week-9-news-events-1.md

 ## Helpdesk Talk

-This week's helpdesk talk will be a simple drop in session in LG26 on Tuesday at 5pm.
+This week's Helpdesk talk will be a simple drop in session in LG26 on Tuesday at 5pm.
 Any questions about previous talks?
 Questions about problems you have?
 Want to just annoy Andrew and Niall?
 Sounds like you should come along.
 As always, there will some good ol' Firehouse pizza.
 If you missed talks from previous weeks you can find the slides here: [http://www.redbrick.dcu.ie/~newb/slides/helpdesk/](http://www.redbrick.dcu.ie/~newb/slides/helpdesk/).

 ## Admin Training